someStranger8/someStranger8/README.md

 - I’m currently working on obliterating the world
-- I’m currently learning C, java, and R
+- I’m currently learning java, and R
 - I’m looking to collaborate on something raspberry pi related
-- Ask me about anything
 - How to reach me: someStranger87@gmail.com
 - Fun fact: im stupid